 What to do when you have a minor car accident

 If your car is drivable, the first thing to do is move it out of the way of traffic.
-When you're in a safe location, check to make sure no one who was involved in the accident is hurt.
+When you're in a safe location, ensure no one involved in the accident is hurt.

-If there aren't any serious injuries, exchange information with the other drivers, get witness statements, and take photos of the accident scene.
+If there aren't any serious injuries, exchange information with the other drivers.
+Ask for their full name and contact information, the name of their insurance company, and their license plate number.
+Take photos of the accident scene.
+If there are any witnesses at the scene, ask them if they are willing to offer a statement of what they saw.
 It may seem excessive for a few dents and scratches or a damaged bumper, but it's essential to have a record of what happened.

-In general, it's also a good idea to call the police so there's an official record of the incident.
+Call the police to report the crash so there's an official record of the incident.
 Some injuries may take hours or even days to show up, and certain types of vehicle damage aren't visible to the naked eye.
-Before you know it, your fender bender accident could turn out to be much more serious than you thought.
-Having a record of the accident can help the insurance companies sort out the details and determine who is responsible for paying any claims that may be filed.
+Before you know it, your fender bender accident could be much more severe than you thought.
+Having a record of the accident can help the insurance companies sort out the details and determine who is responsible for paying any claims that either party might file.

 Should I call my insurance company after a minor accident?

 Yes.
 It's essential to contact your insurer if you're in an accident with another vehicle because it's not always possible to determine how severe someone's injuries are or how much damage a car sustained in the crash.
 No matter who was at fault, your insurer can work with the other insurance company to sort out the details and ensure there's no delay in processing claims that you or the other parties might file.